topherCantrell/computerarcheology/README.md

 A double "--" tells the processor to link to the "Hardware usage" file.

 In this case the number "$366" in the last line is replaced with a link back to the middle line in the snippet that begins with "0336:".
-If this line had a preceding label then the text of that label would be used in the link.
-Since it does not, the link text is just "$366".

-There are several options with the "{...}" syntax.
-All are optional.
+The number "$373" is replaced with "IgnoreIt".

 The link can be placed in one of three places on the code line:
- - {} No ">".
+ - {...} No ">".
 Replace the number directly in the opcode.
- - {>} One ">".
+ - {>...} One ">".
 Place the link to the right of the opcode.
- - {>>} Two ">".
+ - {>>...} Two ">".
 Replace the "{}" in the comment.

 The second part indicates the address mapping:
- - {} No "-".
+ - {...} No "-".
 The reference is to part of the code.
- - {-} One "-".
+ - {-}...
+One "-".
 The reference is to the RAM Usage.
- - {--} Two "-".
+ - {--...} Two "-".
 The reference is to the Hardware Usage.

 The rest of the "{}" indicates the target and text of the reference in the form {target:text}.

 If the "target" contains a "/" then it is treated as an HTML URL.

-If the "target" is just a word then it is treated as a reference to a code label in the current file.
+Otherwise (most often) it is treated as a numeric value to be looked up in the code or address mapping file.

-If the "target" is empty then the processor uses the number (starts with $) in the opcode and finds the reference in the code.
-The text is the label if the line has a label or the plain number if not.
+The "text" is the label at the numeric destination.
+It might be a label in the code or a name from a mapping file.

-If "text" is given then it is used as the text in the link instead of the target.
+If the text is not given then the number itself is used as the text.

-Complete Examples:
- - {} Lookup the label or address and insert the link in place of the "$" in the opcode.
- - {>:HERE} Lookup the reference and insert a link at the end of the opcode.
-Use "HERE" as the link text.
- - {http:/nowhere:HERE} Replace the "$" with the link to "http:/nowhere".
-Use "HERE" as the link text.
- - {PrintChar} Replace the "$" with a link to the "PrintChar" label in the current code
- - {>>-} Lookup the number (starts with "$") as a RAM address and insert the link in place of the "{...}" in the comment.
- - {--FF20:PIA1} Lookup "FF20" in the hardware reference and insert a link in place of the "$" in the opcode.
+The "link" tool updates the "{...}" entries in the raw markup.
+You run this periodically to update the text labels (you want to see these labels when you are working on the disassembly).

+The link tool will add or update the "target:text" completely.
+Thus you can initially use "{}" or "{-}" as a placeholder for the tool to process.
+If you do not want the link tool to update an entry then use the "{{...}}" syntax.
+It functions the same but is ignored by the link tool.

+The link tool uses the opcode to decide on "read" or "write" versions of the label from the hardware map file.
+For instance "IN" and "OUT".